Files-11: Disk organization and naming

 For example, [DIR1.DIR2.DIR3]FILE.EXT refers to the latest version of FILE.EXT, on the current default disk, in directory [DIR1.DIR2.DIR3].

 DIR1 is a subdirectory of the master file directory (MFD), or root directory, and DIR2 is a subdirectory of DIR1.
 A disk's MFD is identified by [000000].

 Most parts of the filename can be omitted, in which case they are taken from the current default file specification.
 The default file specification replaces the concept of "current directory" in other operating systems by providing a set of defaults for node, device name and directory.
 All processes have a default file specification which includes disk name and directory, and most VMS file system routines accept a default file specification which can also include the file type; the TYPE command, for example, defaults to ".LIS" as the file type, so the command TYPE F, with no extension, attempts to open the file F.LIS.

 Every file has a version number, which defaults to 1 if no other versions of the same filename are present (otherwise one higher than the greatest version).
 Every time a file is saved, rather than overwriting the existing version, a new file with the same name but an incremented version number is created.
 Old versions can be deleted explicitly, with the DELETE or the PURGE command, or optionally, older versions of a file can be deleted automatically when the file's version limit is reached (set by SET FILE/VERSION_LIMIT).
 Old versions are thus not overwritten, but are kept on disk and may be retrieved at any time.
 The architectural limit on version numbers is 32767.
 The versioning behavior is easily overridden if it is unwanted.
 In particular, files which are directly updated, such as databases, do not create new versions unless explicitly programmed.

 ODS-2 is limited to eight levels of subdirectories, and only uppercase, alphanumeric names (plus the underscore, dash, and dollar sign) up to 39.39 characters (39 for the filename and another 39 for the extension).
 ODS-5 expands the character set to lowercase letters and most other printable ASCII characters, as well as ISO Latin-1 and Unicode characters, increases the maximum filename length and allows unlimited levels of subdirectories.
 When constructing a pathname for an ODS-5 file which uses characters not allowed under ODS-2, a special "^" syntax is used to preserve backwards compatibility; the file "file.tar.gz;1" on an ODS-5 disk, for example, would be referred to as "file^.tar.gz"—the file's name is "file.tar", and the extension is ".gz".

 File security: protection and ACLs

-VMS file security is defined by two mechanisms, UIC-based access control and ACL-based access control.
-UIC access control is based on the owner of the file and the UIC, or user, accessing the file.
-Access is determined by four groups of permissions: